Victoria-Ogunkolade/Victoria-Ogunkolade/README.md

 - KPI Tracking & Performance Reporting
 - Technical Documentation & Communication

-## When I’m Not Crunching Datasets, You’ll Find Me:
+## When I’m Not Analyzing Data, I’m Creating Impact By:
 ✍️Sharing bite-sized insights and career tips for analysts on LinkedIn

 🔁 Learning, unlearning, and mastering tools like i work with as a data analyst